rudderlabs/rudderstack-docs/stream-sources/rudderstack-sdk-integration-guides/rudderstack-javascript-sdk/README.md

 );
 ```

-The above code snippet will append `plan` as a trait to the track event.
-The trait `email` will not be appended, as it was not specified in the `context.traits` field.
+The above snippet will append `plan` as a trait to the `track` event.
+Note that the trait `email` will not be appended, as it was not specified in the `context.traits` field.

-## **FAQs**
+## FAQs

-Refer to [FAQs](ttps://docs.rudderstack.com/stream-sources/rudderstack-sdk-integration-guides/faqs) page for solutions to some of the commonly faced issues while using the RudderStack JavaScript SDK on your website.
+Refer to the [**FAQs**](ttps://docs.rudderstack.com/stream-sources/rudderstack-sdk-integration-guides/faqs) section for solutions to some of the commonly faced issues while using the RudderStack JavaScript SDK on your website.

-## **Contact Us**
+## Contact Us

-To know more about the RudderStack JavaScript SDK or to see it in action, you can [contact us](mailto:%20docs@rudderstack.com) or see the SDK [in action](https://rudderstack.com/request-a-demo).
-You can also talk to us on our [Slack](https://resources.rudderstack.com/join-rudderstack-slack) channel.
+For more information on any of the sections covered in this guide, you can [**contact us**](mailto:%20docs@rudderstack.com) or start a conversation on our [**Slack**](https://resources.rudderstack.com/join-rudderstack-slack) channel.

-In case you come across any issues while using this SDK, please feel free to submit them on our [GitHub issues page](https://github.com/rudderlabs/rudder-sdk-js/issues).
+If you come across any issues while using this SDK, feel free to submit them on our [**GitHub issues page**](https://github.com/rudderlabs/rudder-sdk-js/issues).